-What are RGN, Double Drop, Gooseneck and Lowboy Trailers?Posted On 14th August 2019
+What is Gooseneck, RGN, Single & Double Drop, and Lowboy Trailer?Posted On 14th August 2019

 When it comes to truck loads, you have a lot of different trailer options.

-There are RGN trailers used for shipping, single drop trailers, and double drop trailers, with each type going by several different names.
+There are gooseneck trailers, RGN trailers used for shipping, single drop trailers, and double drop trailers, with each type going by several different names.

 With so many choices it can be hard to know which one is best for your shipment.